frapontillo/bd2-project-uniba/README.md

 ## TODO

-- Update the doc with the newest logic schema (already exported in png).
+- Make the DW.
-- Update the logic schema once again by adding a PK (`ID`) to the `Dipendente` table, then add the image to the doc.
+- Update the documentation with info about the Web application.

 ## RESTful Web Service